Sunday, November 27, 2016

 I wasn't the only one who had trouble maintaining that philosophy.
 During a peace rally in SF in 1967, as we were holding up our "Make Love, Not War" signs, one of the marchers turned to another, and started hitting him with him with his peace sign.
 They'd had some sort of philosophical disagreement.
 True story.
 The irony was not lost on the rest of us.
 I heard one woman cry out: "Let's split this scene, Melissa - bad vibes!!!"

 I had a child when I was young, who, for the most part, was treated well (in my view), but there were a few times when in frustration, I hit her, and even used my fists on one occasion.
+She was a teen, and arrived home hours late.
+No excuses, but I had been terrified.
+I fell back on what I had been taught, and castigated myself later - over and over - for my actions.

 The majority of the time, however, I turned my rage and frustration inward, resulting in panic attacks, phobias, and hypersensitivity.
 I was a lot of fun to be around!